tomyo/arbidex-more-info/README.md

 ## How to use
 There are three ways to use this:

-1. go [here](https://tomyo.github.io/arbidex-show-more-info/) and bookmark the link. or,
+1. Go [here](https://tomyo.github.io/arbidex-show-more-info/) and bookmark the link. or,
 2. Create a bookmark, pasting the link content in the `location` field:
 ```js
 javascript:(function(){let newScript = document.createElement('script');newScript.src = 'https://tomyo.github.io/arbidex-show-more-info/arbidex-more-info.js';document.body.appendChild(newScript);})();)